blaugold/daco/packages/daco/README.md

 Future<String> format(String source, {String? path}) async;
 ```

-This is useful when writing and updating documentation comments and an edit
+This is useful when writing and updating documentation comments, and an edit
 pushes some text beyond the preferred line length.

 Example code in fenced code blocks that is marked as Dart code is formatted: